Arun20Sb/SoftShell/README.md

-# SoftShell - AI Chat Widget
+# SoftShell - Responsive Web Assignment

-SoftShell is a simple, customizable AI chat widget that leverages hardcoded responses and the OpenAI API to provide interactive, conversational assistance to users.
+SoftShell is a single-page marketing website for a fictional software resale startup.
+It includes a hardcoded chatbot widget for basic customer interaction.

 ## Features
+- **Hero Section:** Headline, subheading, and CTA button
+- **How It Works:** Three-step visual guide (Upload, Valuation, Payment)
+- **Why Choose Us:** 3–4 bullet points with icons and descriptions
+- **Testimonials:** 2 dummy customer reviews
+- **Contact Form:** Name, Email, Company, License Type, and Message
-- Hardcoded responses for common queries
+- **Chat Widget:** Hardcoded responses for common queries
-- OpenAI API integration for advanced responses
-- Toggle between light and dark modes
-- Smooth, modern UI with Tailwind CSS
+- **Responsive Design:** Optimized for mobile and desktop

 ## Installation
 1. Clone the repository: